mwadman/mwadman.github.io/_posts/2018-08-03-OpenStack-Lab-Network-HTTP.markdown

 # Overview

-This post is the fourth in a series that plans to document my progress through installing and configuring a OpenStack Lab, using Cumulus switches for the network.
+This post is the fourth in a series that plans to document my progress through installing and configuring an OpenStack Lab, using Cumulus switches for the network.

 For other posts in this series, see the overview section of the [introduction post](https://www.wadman.co.nz/2018/02/08/OpenStack-Lab-Network-Introduction/#overview).